saltict/availproject.github.io/docs/validators/validator-node/validator-node-docker.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-The Avail team distributes official Docker images which can be used to run nodes on the **Kate testnet** network .
-These instructions are for running a Full Node, but they can be adapted for running validators as well.
+The Avail team provides official Docker images designed to run nodes on the **Kate testnet**.

 ## Before you start

-The instructions below assume a Linux distribution with `apt` (Debian, for example), but you may be able to adapt them to a different distribution.
-Also the Docker images Currently Available are only supported for **Linux/amd64 or x86_64 based** cpus .It's also common for users to run nodes on a cloud server.
-The following list of standard hardware is a recommendation of hardware specs that your environment should have:
+The following instructions are tailored for Linux distribution with `apt` support, such as Debian.Note that the available Docker images are compatible only with **Linux/amd64 or x86_64 based** CPUs.
+Running nodes on a cloud server is also common.
+Recommended hardware specifications for your environment are provided below:

 | Minimum                            | Recommended                         |
 |------------------------------------|-------------------------------------|